visgl/loaders.gl/docs/roadmap.md

 Focus on loading of complex geospatial data.

+Focus on loading of large, complex geospatial data.

+- KML
-- KML and Shapefile
+- Shapefile
+  > > > > > > > Add tests
 - Streaming GeoJSON loader

-### Scenegraph Formats
+### Images

-- Focus on glTF/GLB - loaders.gl should to have a very solid implementation.
-- The glTF loaders should handle (e.g. preprocess) any glTF extensions that can be handled during the load phase (such as Draco, Basis - but many can only be handled during rendering).
-- Limited alternatives: Given the emergence of glTF as a major Khronos standard, and availability of good glTF conversion tools and exporters, loaders will most likely not implement any other scene/mesh description formats such as COLLADA.
+- Basis image decoder
+- Better image loaders

 ### Meshes

+- MTL - we should have full OBJ/MTL support.
-- Given glTF, do not envision support beyond OBJ.
+- Given industry convergence on glTF, we do not envision supporting any otherr mesh formats beyond OBJ/MTL.
-- For OBJ, should we support MTL?

 ### Point Clouds